-Despite the eclectic design and strong desire to be anything but main-steam, the Hotel Oleana has all the expected facilities of a designer boutique hotel: 24/7 reception, free breakfast, daily room cleaning, bar and a relaxed lobby space to meet with guests.
+Despite the eclectic design and strong desire to be anything but mainstream, the Hotel Oleana has all the expected facilities of a designer boutique hotel: 24/7 reception, free breakfast, daily room cleaning, bar and a relaxed lobby space to meet with guests.
+The Klostergarasjen carpark is about 100 meters from the hotel if you are planning on road-tripping around Norway.
 As I’ve already hinted, the breakfast here was absolutely fantastic – easily one of the best in the world.
 With fresh squeezed orange juice, smoked salmon, bread baked in-house and around a hundred different options you really are spoilt for choice whether you want a quick healthy snack or an all out breakfast extravaganza.
 I loved the Norwegian specialties such as pickled herring and dark rye bread but you can find all the expected British and American classics as well.
 Make the most of this breakfast and you won’t want to eat until dinner!
 The only thing I would have liked was fresh barista coffee delivered to my table…but it was delicious none the less from the machine and there were even handy to-go cups.

 Onsite there is also the award-winning Ácido, a South American influenced restaurant focussed heavily on social eating with shared dishes such as ceviche and tacos, all accompanied by delcious cocktails.
 Far from your traditional Norwegian fare, Ácido is insanely popular with locals – and said to have Norway’s best taco – but hotel staff will always strive to ensure a place for guests – though it helps to make reservations in advance!